afska/gba-flashcartio/README.md

 - **Only read operations are implemented in FatFs**.
 - It reads using either DMA3 or DMA1.
+- In EverDrive mode, the latter 16MB of the ROM is unavailable while reading, so avoid using that part in your interrupt handlers, or your code might crash.
 - In EZ Flash mode, ROM is unavailable while using the SD card, so:
   * ~1KB of static EWRAM will be taken by some functions.
   * When reading, interrupts will be briefly disabled (`REG_IME = 0`) to avoid problems.